2019–2020 Belgian government formation: Informers Joachim Coens and Georges-Louis Bouchez (10 December 2019 – 31 January 2020)

 On 13 January 2020 the informers reported back to the King.
 As they had made insufficient progress, their assignment was prolonged until 28 January 2020, to further clarify the various points of view and to see whether it would be possible to bring the N-VA and the socialist parties PS and sp.a closer together in opinion.
 The day before N-VA president Bart De Wever had mentioned during his New Year's speech at the N-VA New Year's reception that his party was in favor of increasing the lowest pensions, which was considered as an opening towards the socialist parties.

 On 18 January, Emir Kir was kicked out of the PS, meaning that from that day a purple-green coalition would be one seat short to be forming a majority.

 On 20 January Coens and Bouchez presented another intermediate report to the King, after they had held a discrete meeting with N-VA and PS the day before.
 In the following week, N-VA, PS and sp.a had negotiations with each other, both with and without the two informers.
 They also set up working groups around specific issues to tackle, including climate, migration, pensions and health care.
-On 27 January PS-president Paul Magnette stated that the negotiations had not lead to anything according to him.
+On 27 January PS-president Paul Magnette stated that the negotiations had not led to anything according to him.

 One day later, the informers reported back to the King again.
 After an audience of nearly four hours, the King unexpectedly decided to prolong the assignment with another week.
 Initially they received until 4 February to find a government coalition which has a majority overall, but was not required to have a majority in both language groups.
 On the evening of 31 January 2020 however, both informers were prematurely relieved of their duty.
 That day, Coens and Bouchez were again invited at the palace where they submitted their final report.